bemusic/bmson-spec/doc/index.rst

 Beat Resolution
 ---------------

 This is the number of pulses per one quarter note in a 4/4 measure.
-By default, this value is ``240``, which means that 1 quarter note is split into 240 pulses. [#]_
+By default, this value is ``240``, which means that 1 quarter note is split into 240 pulses [#]_.

 .. figure:: images/time_units.png